steveloughran/engineering-proposals/refactoring-s3a.md

 This is too much -and it highlights how the SDK is a continuing source of pain.
 It also highlights that there are opportunities for other people other than myself.

 How do I do that?
-I think I just got ruthless and saying I'm not going to review new fixtures until we have The SDK integration under control, I expect people contributing features to get their hands dirty in this too.
+I think I just be ruthless and say I'm not going to review new features until we have The SDK integration under control.
+I can then require people contributing features to get their hands dirty in this too.
+This is partularly the case when the SDK update is needed for support of a new feature (Access Grants, Conditional Overwrite, Append)...

-##  Hardening the SDK update process for more coverage.
+##  Hardening the SDK update process.

 I think another aspect of the upgrade process for an SDK is "whoever wishes to upgrade the SDK must commit to addressing all problems which surface from the upgrade.
 This includes immediate problems and subsequent ones we identify".
 Yes, this is going to push more work onto the AWS team, but as well as letting me do the interesting stuff it may help put pressure on the SDK team to stop breaking things.